stenderm/ToolAnalysis/UserTools/LAPPDSim/Readme.md

 PathToPulsecharacteristics /nashome/m/mstender/ToolAnalysisForFelix/ToolAnalysis/UserTools/LAPPDSim/pulsecharacteristics.root #This is the path to the pulsecharacteristics.root file, which must be set before running the tool
 EventDisplay 2 #0 = no event display; 1 = histograms will be written, but not displayed; 2 histograms will be displayed and written
 OutputFile /nashome/m/mstender/ToolAnalysisForFelix/ToolAnalysis/LAPPDHistograms.root #This is the path to the output file.
-This must be also set befor running the tool.
+This must be also set before running the tool.
 ArtificialEvent 1 #1 = artificial Events will be used; 0 = MC Events will be used;